vaginessa/doenerium/README.md

     </a>
 </p>

-# NOTE
-## There is no official telegram server of this project
+There is no official telegram server of this project.
-## I don't own t.me/doenerium
+I don't own t.me/doenerium

 # [New Discord](https://discord.gg/E3heK2mtV6)